-What a pleasure and a privilege it is to spend time with you and to give you the good news that though Rush is at a super secret location as we speak, he will be back here behind the golden EIB microphone tomorrow with Open Line Friday, and I know he's looking forward to that.
+What a pleasure and a privilege it is to spend time with you and to give you the good news that though Rush is at a super secret location as we speak, he will be back here behind the Golden EIB microphone tomorrow with Open Line Friday.

 And I know you and I are looking forward to that.

-Meanwhile, I am Paul W. Smith coming to you from the Northern Command, high atop the EIB building in Midtown Manhattan, where the overall view of everything just seems to be so much clearer.
+Meanwhile, I am Paul W. Smith, coming to you from the Northern Command, high atop the EIB building in Midtown Manhattan, where the overall view of everything just seems to be so much clearer.

-It's the East Coast campus of the Limbaugh Institute for Advanced Conservative Studies where there is never a final exam, but we are being tested every day.
+It's the East Coast campus of the Limbaugh Institute for Advanced Conservative Studies, where there is never a final exam, but we are being tested every day.

-Tested now on our very infrastructure when you consider what has happened with this bridge collapse and people still uh being very concerned about the bridges in their own backyard when you start to hear these figures, seventy to eighty thousand bridges are uh listed as quote structurally impaired, the same thing for this bridge that collapsed there, the Interstate Highway Bridge, downtown Minneapolis during rush hour traffic.
+When you consider what has happened with this bridge collapse and people still being very concerned about the bridges in their own backyard, when you start to hear these figures, 70 to 80,000 bridges are listed as, quote, structurally impaired.

-Seventy to eighty thousand bridges in the same kind of uh position.
+70 to 80,000 bridges in the same kind of position.

 And when it's structurally impaired, it doesn't mean get rid of the bridge, don't anybody use it.

-There is in fact a designation that's even worse than that.
+There is, in fact, a designation that's even worse than that.

 It's called functionally obsolete.

-Now the fact of the matter is, it's impossible to know for sure.
+Now, the fact of the matter is, it's impossible to know for sure.

 You can't tell me for a second that every bridge is inspected and up to date.